MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 To forecast your monthly bill for migrated workloads, there are several tools you can use.

 <!-- TODO: Change "input costs" -->

-- **Azure pricing calculator:** Select the products you want to estimate, for example VMs and storage, then input costs into the calculator to build an estimate.
+- **Azure pricing calculator:** Select the products you want to estimate, such as VMs and storage, then input costs into the calculator to build an estimate.

  ![Azure pricing calculator](./media/migrate-best-practices-costs/pricing.png)
     _Azure pricing calculator_